Duality

 The constant \(k\) is called the contraction factor.

-A contraction is automatically a Lipschitz function with Lipschitz constant less than 1,
+A contraction is automatically a Lipschitz function with Lipschitz constant less than 1, hence

-hence uniformly continuous on its domain.
-If an iterative method satisfies this contraction property, the error
+on its domain.
+If an iterative method satisfies this contraction property, the error shrinks by factor \(k\) at

-shrinks by factor \(k\) at every step, yielding geometric convergence.
+every step, yielding geometric convergence.

 Note on Terminology

-We use contraction here in the sense standard to optimization and ML literature
+We use contraction here in the sense standard to optimization and ML literature (for example,

-(e.g., Murphy, Probabilistic Machine Learning, 2022) — namely \(k < 1\).
-Our pure-analysis
+Murphy, Probabilistic Machine Learning, 2022), namely \(k \lt 1\).
+Our pure-analysis pages follow

-strong contraction.
+case is labelled strong contraction.

-The two usages agree on the Banach fixed-point result; only the naming differs.
+The two usages agree on the Banach fixed-point result.
+Only the naming differs.

 We can now state and prove the convergence rate of steepest descent on the canonical quadratic,